 "You have to have this information to program a key to start the car," Griffith explained.

-According to the complaint, Larson would change the cars' VIN numbers and then sell them on Craigslist to unassuming people in Minnesota and Illinois.
+According to the complaint, Larson would change the cars' vehicle identification numbers (VIN) and then sell them on Craigslist to unassuming people in Minnesota and Illinois.
 In total, Larson admitted to making around $50,000 doing this, prosecutors say.

 "That's unbelievable to hear something like that going on," said Griffith.